What Happens When You Take a Risk While Driving?

 Long-term consequences may include the following:

 - Financial issues: You may incur costly medical and repair bills.
-You may also have financial challenges if you’re fined for traffic violations or sued for causing an accident.
+You may also have financial challenges as part of car accident economic damages if you’re fined for traffic violations or sued for causing an accident.

 - Impact on personal relationships: Causing an accident that harms others may damage those relationships.

-- Impact on your career: You may have to train for a new career if you suffer a permanent disability.
+- Impact on your career: You may have to train for a new career if you suffer a permanent disability due to car accident injuries and implications.

 - Injuries: Even if you’re expected to recover fully, short-term injuries can significantly impact your life.
 Your injuries may interfere with your ability to perform daily tasks or work.
 You may also experience pain and need physical therapy to ensure your recovery.